 • Mortgage Interest

-• Landlord, Building and Rent Insurance (designed to protect you against having tenants in arrears or failing to vacate your property)
+against having tenants in arrears or failing to vacate your property)

 • General Building Maintenance (e.g. redecorating)